KirGear/multithread-game-of-life/README.md

 - **Resolution**: 1200 x 900
 - **Iteration Frequency**: 10 iterations per second (100ms delay)

-You can change these values in `main.cpp`.
+You can change these values in `params.h`.

 ## Controls
 - **Mouse Wheel**: Zoom in/out.